Azure/azure-powershell/src/Storage/Storage.Management/help/Get-AzStorageBlobCopyState.md

 ### -CloudBlobContainer
 Specifies a **CloudBlobContainer** object from the Azure Storage Client library.
 This cmdlet gets the copy status of a blob in the container that this parameter specifies.
-To obtain a **CloudBlobContainer** object, use the Get-AzureStorageContainer cmdlet.
+To obtain a **CloudBlobContainer** object, use the Get-AzStorageContainer cmdlet.

 ```yaml
 Type: Microsoft.WindowsAz.Storage.Blob.CloudBlobContainer